grafana/tanka/docs/docs/jsonnet/main.md

 }
 ```

-Using this technique has the big benefit that it is self-documentary, as the
+Using this technique has the big benefit that it is self-documenting, as the
 nesting of keys can be used to logically group related manifests, for example by
 application.